fetchai/docs-archived/docs/ledger_v2/networks.md

 ## Agent Land

 Agent Land is our stable, public testnet for the Fetch Ledger v2.
-It is designed primarily as a development environment for agents and agent based systems.
+As such most developers will be interacting with this testnet.
+This is specifically designed and supported for autonomous economic agent development.
+There are other testnets, such as those supporting our unique DRB (decentralised random beacon) and other exciting technologies.
+When we come to the mainnet, all of these testnets will become one: a single network supporting all the new features.

 | Parameter      | Value                                |